 The Galapagos Islands is one of the most spectacular destinations in the world.
 Composed of 18 major islands and other islets, this Pacific archipelago dazzles visitors with its volcanic landscapes, fearless wildlife, pristine beaches and fascinating underwater world.
 Therefore, it is no wonder the Galapagos is on many travelers’ bucket list.
 However, with so many ways to see this extraordinary place, it can be dizzying trying to decide what is best for each group of travelers.
-That’s where Latin Excursions–specialists in the Galapagos Islands–comes in.
-Here are some tips’ to consider when planning your trip to Ecuador and the Galapagos, from our travel experts:
+Here are some Galapagos travel tips to consider when planning your visit to Ecuador and the Galapagos, from our travel experts:

 • Best time of the year to visit: the Galapagos is great to visit any time of the year, as the wildlife is the main attraction and there is always something interesting to see.
 Perhaps weather should be taken into consideration since during the cooler season water temperature may be cold for swimming, but wetsuits are always available for rental on many boats (and Latin Excursions provides them for our custom made land based programs as well).
 Sea conditions are more choppy in September, when water is murky and not good for snorkeling, so most boats go to dry dock during that month.

 Waved albatrosses return to Espanola at the end of March and will remain until December, with April being the best time to see their massive arrival and mating dance.
 Humpback whales stay in Galapagos from June to September.
 So as you can see a visit to Galapagos can be done any month of the year.
 Also, good points:

 • The hottest months are from December to May with temperatures ranging from the low 80s°F to the low 90s°C. The average water temperature is 75°F.